ablanco1950/ablanco1950-LicensePlate_FindContours_And_Haarcascade/README.md

 Messages indicated that the system is not dead, but in process, and the termination of processes due to excess time.

+At the end, the number plate that has been detected the most is assigned to the car

-As a result, the LicenseResults.txt file is obtained with the relationship between the true car license plate and the detected license plate.
+At the end, the LicenseResults.txt file is obtained with the relationship between the true car license plate and the detected license plate for each car.

 References: